-Once a year: If your smoke alarm has a regular 9V battery (lead or alkaline), you should replace the battery.
-A good way to remember is to change it is whenever you change the clocks for the end of Daylight Saving.
+Once a year: If your smoke alarm has a battery, you should replace it annually.
+A good way to remember is to change it when you change your clocks at the end of Daylight Saving.
 If your smoke alarm uses a lithium battery, it is inbuilt into the alarm and cannot be replaced.
-The entire unit will need replacing every 10 years.
+The entire unit needs to be replaced every 10 years.

 Every 10 years: Replace your smoke alarm.
 Smoke alarms do not last forever and the sensitivity in all smoke alarms will reduce over time.
 All types of smoke alarms should be removed, replaced and disposed of at least every 10 years.

-According to Fire & Rescue NSW (FRNSW) data, 56 per cent of fatal home fires between 2000 and 2014 occurred in homes where no smoke alarms were present.
-A working smoke alarm provides a critical early warning giving you and your family time to escape.
-It can take three minutes for a fire to take hold and takes only two quick breaths of thick, black smoke to render someone unconscious.
+According to Fire and Rescue NSW data, 56% of fatal home fires between 2000 and 2014 occurred in homes where no smoke alarms were present.
+A working smoke alarm provides a critical early warning, giving you and your family time to escape.
+It can take as little as three minutes for a fire to take hold and takes only two quick breaths of thick, black smoke to render someone unconscious.

 What if I’m hard of hearing or I can’t change my smoke alarm myself?

-There are a number of different types of smoke alarms available: photoelectric, ionisation, carbon monoxide (note: carbon monoxide alarms are not smoke alarms and do not satisfy the legislation, they may only be used in addition to smoke alarms for increased warning), alarms for the deaf and hearing impaired, alarms with emergency lights, and special models for kitchens and relocatable homes.
+There are a number of different types of smoke alarms available: photoelectric, ionisation, multi-criteria and dual-sensor.
+Carbon monoxide alarms are not smoke alarms and do not satisfy the legislation and may only be used in addition to smoke alarms for increased warning.
+Specialist alarms for the deaf and hearing impaired, alarms with emergency lights, and special models for kitchens and relocatable homes are also available.
 All of these smoke alarms differ in how they detect smoke and/or alert people.
-FRNSW runs the Smoke Alarm Battery Replacement (SABRE) program to help at-risk communities, especially the elderly, install and maintain their smoke alarms.
-For more information about SABRE, click here.

 How do I dispose of old ionisation smoke alarms?